6.630.2 Absence and Leave for Military-Related Reasons

 2. Excused Absence (Administrative Leave) for Returning Military Members (11/2003);

-3. Substitution of Sick Leave for Unpaid Family and Medical Leave to Care for a Covered Servicemember (12/2010);
+3. Substitution of Sick Leave for Unpaid FMLA to care for a covered servicemember (12/2010);

-4. New law for basic FMLA - Qualifying Exigencies - Covered Active Duty or Call to Covered Active Duty Status (06/2013); and
+4. FMLA - Qualifying Exigencies - Covered Active Duty or Call to Covered Active Duty Status (06/2013); and

 5. Wounded Warriors Federal Leave Act of 2015 resulting in Disabled Veteran Leave (11/2015).